Maker-Kit-Laboratories/retro-arm/README.md

 3.  `./create-retro-opi-image.sh`

 ### NOTES:
-- Version 0.07
+- Version 0.08
 - Tested on:
     - Orange Pi Zero 3
     - Orange Pi Zero 2W

 ### SUPPORT:
 - If you'd like to support this project, consider buying a kit @ [Maker Kit Laboratories - Printables](https://www.printables.com/@MakerKitLab_2578894)

-- Comfirm supported boards and submit issues please.
+- Comfirm supported boards and submit any issues you come across.